 Remember, I promised to tell you a story?
-(The bad story), behind our last program “Find your Modus Operandi” that took place on 10th Aug in Goa.
+(The bad story), behind “Find your Modus Operandi” I hosted on 10th Aug 2019 in Goa.
 Here goes:

 7th Aug, 1:30 pm, Pune

 I was having my lunch and somebody called me.
 “Madam, aapka bus cancel kar rahe hai” he said.
 Before I could digest the fact (and food) he continued.
 “Pune Goa Rasta band hai.
 Agle do din koi bhi gadi nahi jayegi”.